Retired Los Angeles County Sheriff's deputy goes missing while hiking on Greek island

 Calliope Despotidi, deputy mayor of Amorgos, told the Greek Reporter that "Calibet is well-known on the island" and that "he has been visiting for several years."

-The L.A.
-County Sheriff's Department said in a statement Thursday that Calibet was an experienced hiker, and offered to support his family while authorities try to track him down.
+The sheriff's department said in a statement Thursday that Calibet was an experienced hiker, adding that Greek agencies were "deploying various search and rescue teams."

 "Our thoughts and prayers are with Deputy Calibet's family and friends and our hope is that we can bring him home safely," L.A.
 County Sheriff Robert Luna said.
 "We are actively collaborating with multiple agencies abroad to provide assistance in the search for Deputy Calibet and will use every resource we have available to bring him back to those who love him."